Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 Step 3: Create a Collection

-Create a .bruno/ directory at the project root and place the collection configuration files.
+Create a .bruno/ directory in the project root and place the collection configuration file inside.
+The final directory structure will look like this:

 mkdir .bruno